At a glance

 The big beach

-Arguably one of the most beautiful beaches on Paxos – even if it's man-made – Mogonissi beach is the island's only sandy shore.
-The crystal-clear waters are great for swimming and snorkelling, and you can even rent kayaks to check out the nearby coast.
+Possibly the prettiest beach on Paxos – even if it's man-made – Mongonissi Beach is the island's only sandy shore.
+The crystal-clear waters are great for swimming and snorkelling, and you can rent kayaks to check out the nearby coast.
 The beach is backed by the rocks and green slopes typical of the island's west coast.

 The secret beach

-Unlike a lot of the more popular Greek islands, unknown beaches are a dime-a-dozen here – maybe because most can't be accessed from land.
+Unlike a lot of the more popular Greek islands, unknown beaches are everywhere you turn here – maybe because most can't be accessed from land.
 Hire yourself a motorboat from the harbour towns, pack a picnic and head for the west coast around the Ortholithos Stack to find your very own little cove.

-The shopping scene on Paxos is much like the island – low-key and traditional, that is.
+The shopping scene on Paxos is much like the island – low-key and traditional.
 Locally made crafts, like intricately embroidered linens from Loggos, are the kind of souvenirs you'll be taking home.
-In Gaios, wander down the narrow streets that wind around the harbour to find hidden shops selling handmade, glazed ceramics and olive-wood carvings.
+In Gaios, wander down the narrow streets that wind around the harbour to find hidden shops selling glazed ceramics and olive-wood carvings.

-Take home something a little different from one of the island's jewellery shops.
-These little workshops-turned-boutiques are owned by local artisans, who carefully design each piece by hand.
+Workshops-turned-boutiques are owned by local artisans, who carefully design bespoke pieces by hand.
 Head to jewellers in and around Loggos' harbour for your pick of one-of-a-kind treasures.
-If you're feeling up to the ferry, hop over to Corfu Town, where there's honey-toned gold to splurge on.
+If you're feeling up to the ferry, Corfu Town's where the honey-toned gold's at.

-Life's more about laidback bars than crazy parties here.
-In Loggos, head to the seafront bars to sip the area's famed watermelon-vodka cocktails, or find the cool hangouts in Gaios' Panagioti Kanga and Gaios Square.
-These might just get you in the mood to put on your dancing shoes and shimmy on down to one of the two clubs near the town's harbour.
+Life's more about laidback bars than crazy parties in Paxos.
+In Loggos, seafront bars serve the area's famed watermelon-vodka cocktails, and there are cool hangouts in Gaios' Panagioti Kanga and Gaios Square.
+If you're in the mood to put on your dancing shoes, there are a couple of clubs near the town's harbour.

-A dish that breaks tradition, this stew combines fish, prawns and spices with red wine.
-It's a firm favourite here, so you'll find it on menus in the island's top restaurants.
+Paxos fish stew combines fish, prawns and spices with red wine.
+It's a firm favourite here, so you'll find it on menus in all the island's top restaurants.

-Found in every bakery, these savoury delights are made with layers of pastry and cheese, then baked until they're golden – perfect for a beach picnic.
+Tropita's a bakery staple made with layers of pastry and cheese, then baked until golden – perfect for a beach picnic.

-A traditional dish topped with veggies and local herbs, this slow-cooked lamb will melt in your mouth.
+A traditional dish topped with veggies and local herbs, kleftiko is slow-cooked and super tender lamb.
 Some recipes also add feta for a creamier texture – and to make it that little bit more Greek.

-From an island that's got more vines than people, this rich red's up there with the best wines in the Ionian Islands.
+From an island that's got more vines than people, Antipaxos is a rich red that's up there with the finest wines in the Ionian Islands.
 Pour yourself a glass or two and let evening roll into night.